 Visit Project ChildSafe at www.projectchildsafe.org to access their free library of safety information, including tips for safe firearm storage at home, a hunting safety checklist, videos on how to talk to your kids about gun safety and other resources.

 And please show your support by liking Project ChildSafe on Facebook and signing the Project ChildSafe Pledge yourself.
 You can also find a local law enforcement partner in your area that provides free Project ChildSafe safety kits.
 (And if there’s not one in your area, call your local police or sheriff’s department and urge them to sign up – it’s free.)

 You can donate to the program from the website as well.
 Every $2 helps put a gun lock in someone’s hands.
 PCS is also 501(c)(3) tax-exempt nonprofit charitable organization, so all donations are tax deductible.

-The more often responsible gun owners take steps to secure their firearms when not in use, the more accidents we can help prevent, and the fewer rifles and handguns will end up in the wrong hands, and hopefully the fewer such headlines will wreck our hearts:
+The more often responsible gun owners take steps to secure their firearms when not in use, the more accidents we can help prevent, the fewer rifles and handguns will end up in the wrong hands, and hopefully the fewer such headlines will wreck our hearts:

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.